Mossimo Giannulli asks to finish prison sentence at home

 BOSTON (AP) — Fashion designer Mossimo Giannulli asked Thursday to serve the remainder of his five-month prison term at home, saying he spent eight weeks in solitary confinement before being transferred to a minimum security camp this week.

-Giannulli, who reported to prison in California in November for his role in the college admissions bribery scheme, believed he would only be held in quarantine for a short time before testing negative for the coronavirus, his lawyers said in court documents.
-Instead, he spent 56 days isolated in a small cell at a higher security facility next to the camp, his lawyers said in court documents.
+Giannulli, who reported to a California prison in November for his role in the college admissions bribery scheme, believed he would only be held in quarantine for a short time before testing negative for the coronavirus, his lawyers said in court documents.
+Instead, he spent 56 days isolated in a small cell at a higher security facility next to the camp, they said.